-The smallest and the remotest of the Canary Islands, El Hierro, are in many ways the most progressive among them.
-Powered by wind and water the ten thousand residents are soon self-sufficient when it comes to electricity.
-The goal is that in a few years, everyone will drive electrical cars.
+The smallest and remotest of the Canary Islands, El Hierro, is, in many ways, the most progressive.
+Powered by wind and water, the ten thousand residents will soon be self-sufficient in electricity.
+The goal is for everyone to drive electric cars in a few years.

-The Island is packed with volcanoes.
-There are about one thousand and the last eruption on land was two hundred years ago.
-The last underwater eruption happened in 2011 and gained the attention of the international scientific community.
-The island is declared a Biosphere Reserve by UNESCO and our three months here is one of the best times of my life.
+The island is packed with about one thousand volcanoes, and the last eruption on land was two hundred years ago.
+The most recent underwater eruption happened in 2011 and gained the attention of the international scientific community.
+UNESCO has designated the island a Biosphere Reserve, and our three months here have been one of the best times of my life.

-I’m not sure about what I liked best because the island is so fantastically diverse.
-The last photos my husband took before we left shows why I will always think about El Hierro with peace in my mind 🙂
+I’m unsure what I liked best because the island is fantastic and diverse.
+The last photos my husband took before we left show why I will always think about El Hierro with peace and love 🙂

-2 replies on “Last Photos from an Amazing Island with 1000 Volcanoes”
+2 responses to “Last Photos from an Amazing Island with 1000 Volcanoes”

 Thank you for these photographs evoking my own memories of the places shewn.